 The Robbing Frenzy

 Honeybees by nature are a sane and productive creature.
 They’re the perfect definition of sustainable living.
 Being in complete harmony with their surroundings.
 Sustaining themselves efficiently, indefinitely, and happily.
 All the while being in cooperation, balance, and benefit with mother nature.
 Unless… something happens that triggers pathological influence that influences their behavior.

 In a bee hive the hive door is guarded by resident bees.
 They’re naturally programmed to protect it and it should be the one and only hole.
 Sometimes another hole can develop in the back which they’re not programmed to defend.
 A bee from another hive can discover this back door and easily enter.
 Take honey and escape without a problem.

 Soon word spreads and bees from all over find out about the back door and a robbing frenzy begins (greed).
 The bees lose their inclination for efficiency, order, cooperation, and sustainability.

 We’re doing the same thing as the honeybees with planet earth.
-We’ve found back doors (such as oil fracking) and are in a robbing frenzy draining the earth’s natural finite resources.
+We’ve found back doors and are in a robbing frenzy draining the earth’s natural finite resources.